Hair loss causes many me extreme anxiety. A receding hairline or a bald patch’s arrival can dramatically affect a man’s confidence and body image.

 Can I stop it?

-If there’s a reversible cause, it’s normally possible to stop hair loss.
-For instance, if it’s caused by iron deficiency you can stop hair loss by replenishing the body’s iron stores.
+If there’s a reversible cause, it’s usually possible to stop hair loss.
+For instance, if it’s caused by iron deficiency, you can stop hair loss by replenishing the body’s iron stores.

-A huge number of treatments have been tried to slow down and even reverse the process of male pattern hair loss – some are successful, others aren’t.
+Many treatments are available to slow down and even reverse the process of male pattern hair loss – some are successful, others aren’t.
 But many men find their hair loss slows down or stops for no apparent reason at a certain age anyway.

 Should I see a doctor?

-It’s a good idea to ensure an illness isn’t responsible, particularly if the hair loss is patchy rather than being in the typical male pattern distribution.
-Moreover, if the hair loss is accompanied by other symptoms (such as tiredness) then blood tests may be necessary.
+It’s a good idea to ensure an illness isn’t responsible, mainly if the hair loss is patchy rather than being in the typical male pattern distribution.
+Moreover, if the hair loss is accompanied by other symptoms (such as tiredness), blood tests may be necessary.

-Your doctor will examine you to look for any evidence of skin disease affecting the scalp or fungal infection.
+Your doctor will examine you to look for any skin disease evidence affecting the scalp or fungal infection.
 He may request a blood count and ferritin level to look for low iron and anaemia, and thyroid function tests.
-Skin scrapings may be done if there is skin disease, in order to look for fungal infection.
+Skin scrapings may be done if there is a skin disease to look for fungal infection.

-- Wigs, weaves and hair transplants are, obviously, the most direct form of treatment, while some advocate shaving or close cutting which simply makes the hair loss less obvious.
-Different hairstyles can create the appearance of a fuller head of hair, or a close shave cut can make baldness less apparent.
+- Wigs, weaves, and hair transplants are, obviously, the most direct form of treatment, while some advocate shaving or close cutting, making the hair loss less noticeable.
+Different hairstyles can create a fuller head of hair, or a close shave cut can make baldness less apparent.

 - Finasteride is an oral drug treatment.
-It works by preventing the conversion of testosterone to dihydrotestosterone and so the hair doesn’t thin.
-It can take several months to start to show an effect and may take up to two years for hair to re-grow, but works for the majority of men, although not all and cannot be used by women with male pattern baldness.
-It’s only available on prescription from your GP and is only effective during a course of medicine.
+It works by preventing the conversion of testosterone to dihydrotestosterone, and so the hair doesn’t thin.
+It can take several months to start to show an effect and may take up to two years for hair to re-grow, but it works for most men, although not all, and cannot be used by women with male pattern baldness.
+It’s only available on prescription from your GP and is only useful during a course of medicine.

 - Surgical techniques.
-Scalp surgery was originally used, moving flaps of skin with hair to areas without, but is less used now because hair transplant techniques have become refined, transplanting hair follicles from areas such as the back of the head by the removal of a thin strip of scalp and then the follicular units in it are replanted into the bald area.
-This is also suitable for women with male pattern baldness.
+Scalp surgery was used initially, moving flaps of skin with hair to areas without, but is less used now because hair transplant techniques have become refined, transplanting hair follicles from places such as the back of the head by the removal of a thin strip of scalp.
+Then the follicular units in it are replanted into the bald area.
+It is also suitable for women with male pattern baldness.